Raleigh Kitchen Refresh: A Surface-Level Transformation

 • Fixture and faucet swap — brushed nickel or matte black hardware over a builder-grade faucet reads as intentional and polished.

 • Lighting update — recessed fixtures or a pendant over a peninsula changes the feel of the whole room.
-New circuits require a licensed electrician.
+Adding new wiring requires a licensed electrician.

 • Hardware and paint — new cabinet pulls and fresh wall color are finishing details that tie every other surface together.